Make Application Season Less Stressful with These 5 Tips

 During the summer months, you generally have more time as you won’t have schoolwork or homework, to worry about.
 Using this extra time to focus on college applications and getting some of the work done may save you a lot of anxiety once the school year starts.

 For example, we recommend students start working on their application essays over the summer.
-You can create a Common Application (Common App) account and start answering the background questions, get your list of colleges finalised, research their application deadlines.
+You can create a Common Application (Common App) account and start answering the background questions, get your list of colleges finalized, and research their application deadlines.

 Even before the summer, you can get an early start on the following: